Asimion-2/ELK-for-RPI4/README.md

 ## **IMPORTANT**
 > Please make sure you have a Pi complatiable operation system flashed to your SD card.
 >
 > Here we are using Ubuntu 20.04 Server edition.
+[Download here](https://ubuntu.com/download/raspberry-pi)
 >
-> If havent already done this please download the ISO image and flash it to your SD card via flashing software for example Rufus.
+> If havent already done this please download the ISO image and flash it to your SD card via flashing software for example Rufus.[Rufus Download](https://rufus.ie/)
 >
 > Your Pi must also be connect to your personal network via Wifi or Lan.
 In this instence we will be using Lan.